client resources

 Go nuts for Acorn!

-The Squirrel Run is a new event coming in the spring of 2025 to mark what would have been our dear late colleague Dean Lowe’s 50th birthday.
-We are holding this on 13th March, more details to follow.
+The Squirrel Run is coming this month to mark what would have been our dear late colleague Dean Lowe’s 50th birthday.
+We are holding this on 13th March in the middle of St Helier - starting at West Centre.

 Will you be a sponsor or a participant?